 'Who else but a control freak would gloat over the notion that any person's life is controlled only by pain and pleasure, the two sensations which one man can most easily induce in another?
 If anyone wrote the book on manipulating, managing others, it was he.
 Besides, he came up with the idea that society should be like his model prison, the Panopticon: every citizen-inmate visible to the supervising authorities, the authorities invisible to the citizens.'
-Before I could mention Mrs Jones's enthusiastic endorsement of that vision, father went on: 'And then there was his student, the awful John Stuart Mill with his devious, fawning advocacy of Auguste Comte's Religion of Humanity, probably the first truly modern collectivist doctrine.
+Before I could mention Mrs Jones's enthusiastic endorsement of that vision, Dad went on: 'And then there was his student, the awful John Stuart Mill with his devious, fawning advocacy of Auguste Comte's Religion of Humanity, probably the first truly modern collectivist doctrine.

 'Before Mill and Bentham there was, of course, the young David Hume, who packed the philosophy of utility in exquisite, suave sophistry.
-He was sharp and witty, but also an adolescent with an ambition to be the English Voltaire, and on top of that a childless bachelor-not your obvious choice if you're looking for one who would ground the moral sciences on sound principles, which is precisely what he claimed to be doing.
+He was sharp and witty, but also an adolescent with an ambition to be the English Voltaire, and on top of that a childless bachelor-not your obvious choice if you are looking for one who would ground the moral sciences on sound principles, which is precisely what he claimed to be doing.
 Yet, he could not even account for his own life in terms of his philosophy.
-He confessed that he wouldn't have got through a single day if he'd stuck to the principles that made him famous among the literati.'
+He confessed that he would not have got through a single day if he had stuck to the principles that made him famous among the literati.'

-I knew only the mature Hume's History of England and a few of his Essays, but father was referring to the young Hume's Treatise of Human Nature, which I had not read, although there was a copy in his library in that very room.
+I knew only the mature Hume's History of England and a few of his Essays, but Dad was referring to the young Hume's Treatise of Human Nature, which I had not read, although there was a copy in his library in that very room.

 'The worst part is this: Hume did not consider what his fundamental idea would do to education, if it were ever taken seriously-and, alas, it is now arguably a ruling dogma of Western and Westernised intellectual elites all over the world.
-I mean his mercenary conception of reason, his idea that reason is and ought to be the slave of the passions.
+I mean his idea that reason is and ought to be the slave of the passions.
 Try educating a child on that principle!
-If you believe it, what will you do when some expert comes along, waving his diplomas, certificates and professionally designed promotional material, all of them proving that his reason is better qualified to serve your passions than your own?
-Why not trade in your nature-given "slave" for one with better credentials?
-"Just express your desires; leave the thinking to the experts."
-Are you going to let your passion-your greed, lust, fear, whatever-decide whose reason will lead your life?
-But wouldn't that mean vicariously living another's life rather than your own?
-Is that what you ought to do?
-Besides, think about this practical application: the schools and the universities are and ought to be the slaves of politics-of public opinion, if you prefer.
-It's the betrayal of our civilization, but it's where we are now.'
+For a start, think about this practical application: the schools and the universities are and ought to be the slaves of politics-of public opinion, if you prefer.
+It is the betrayal of our civilization, but it is where we are now.'

-'All slaves of public opinion, that's exactly what the woman proposed.
+'All slaves of public opinion, that is exactly what the woman proposed.
 I thought she was mad.'

 'Is she mad?
-If she is, then she's not alone in her madness.'
+If she is, then she is not alone in her madness.'